Bennett-Wendorf/Bennett-Wendorf.github.io/_posts/2022-01-07-Task-Organizer.md

 short-title: Task Organizer
 title: Task Organizer
 modal-id: 5
-date: 2022-01-06
+date: 2022-01-07
 img: Task_Organizer.png
 alt: image-alt
 icon: fa-tasks
 project-date: Fall 2021
 github-link: https://github.com/Bennett-Wendorf/SQL-Project
 project-link: https://tasks.bennettwendorf.dev/
-description: This is a simple gemetic algorithm that finds a predefined string.
-It serves as an example and an excercise on how to build a very simple genetic algorithm.
+description: This is my final project for CS 364 Introduction to Database Management Systems at the University of Wisconsin - La Crosse.
+It is a small task management application written in nodejs and react with a mariadb database for storage.
 ---